University of Missouri (MU) Office of Extension and

 team player, and demonstrate inclusivity, civility and respect for

-relationships; and exhibit effective written and oral communication
+interpersonal relationships, and exhibit effective written and oral

-Operate with minimal guidance, and be a self-directed learner who
+- Operate with minimal guidance, and be a self-directed learner

 The University of Missouri, also known as Mizzou and MU, is the

 Flagship University of the four-campus University of Missouri

 system.
 It is the state’s land-grant university and one of the most

 comprehensive universities in the United States.
 MU’s broad

 undergraduate programs and its’ graduate, professional and research

 programs attract annual enrollment of more than 30,000 students.
 MU